 • Once candidates have been accepted, a deposit must be paid to secure their place.
 Registration takes place in January.
-Only candidates that have been accepted are allowed to register.
-Registration takes place in January.
 Only candidates that have been accepted, and that have met the Institutional and Departmental admission criteria, are allowed to register.

 5. Programme Structure